Before you drop your life savings on the hottest stock your friend told you about, follow these 5 easy steps to become an investor.

 Asset allocation is tricky if you don’t want to pay for expert advice.
 However, some people may want a hybrid approach.
 A lower-cost option is M1 Finance.
 The M1 platform offers a semi-guided approach to investing, including expertly selected portfolios.
 M1 also provides taxable brokerage accounts, IRA, and 401k accounts.

-Continuous education is the key to becoming an investing guru.
+Continuous education is the key to becoming an investing pro.

 Excellent sources for learning about investing include: